pempem98/google-drive-link-getter/README.md

 5. **Test the Extension**:
    - Open a Google Drive folder (e.g., `https://drive.google.com/drive/folders/1oPhY3e2mZSk3147C2kYAhz4OWtJWI0Rn`).
-   - Click the extension icon, then go to the "Settings" tab:
+   - Click the extension icon to open the popup:
+     - **Settings Tab**:
-     - Select language (Vietnamese or English).
+       - Select language (Vietnamese, English, or browser default).
-     - Choose separator (default: Tab; other options: space, `:`, `,`, `-`, `|`).
+       - Choose separator (default: Tab; other options: space, `:`, `,`, `-`, `|`, or custom).
-     - Enable/disable file extension removal.
+       - Enable/disable file extension removal, dark mode, and notifications.
+     - **Home Tab**:
-   - Navigate to the "Home" tab and click "Get Links" to extract links:
+       - Click "Get Links" to extract links.
        - Verify the output uses the selected separator and extension settings.
        - Check the borderless textarea with a darker background.
        - Confirm the file count notification appears above the button box.
-   - Test the "Copy to Clipboard" and "Export to CSV" buttons in the Home tab:
+       - Test the "Copy to Clipboard" and "Export to CSV" buttons:
          - Ensure buttons display status changes (e.g., "Copying...", "Copied", "Copy failed") with appropriate colors (green for success, red for failure).
-   - Go to the "History" tab:
+     - **History Tab**:
        - Verify each entry has copy and export buttons.
        - Test copying or exporting individual entries, ensuring the correct separator is used and button statuses update (e.g., "Exporting...", "Exported").
+       - Use the search bar to filter entries by title or date.
        - Use the "Clear History" button to clear history entries.
+       - Confirm no horizontal scrollbar, with content wrapping for long links.
    - Switch languages to confirm the interface updates correctly.
+   - Toggle dark mode to verify button states and theme changes.

 ## Development Setup